The Girón Family and La Alondra

-La Alondra sits in the municipality of Lepaterique, just 30 kilometres from the capital Tegucigalpa, in the mountains of Yerba Buena.
+La Alondra sits in the municipality of Lepaterique – whose name, in the indigenous Lenca language, means "Hill of the Tiger" – just 30 kilometres from the capital Tegucigalpa, in the mountains of Yerba Buena.
 It's an 80-hectare property, with around 30 hectares planted to coffee at 1,600–1,800 metres above sea level.
-The area gets plenty of rainfall (2,000–2,500mm annually) and temperatures range from a cool 10°C up to 22°C – perfect conditions for slow-ripening cherries.
+The area gets plenty of rainfall (2,000–2,500mm annually) and temperatures range from a cool 10°C to 22°C. That combination of altitude, mist, and slow-ripening conditions is exactly what you want for quality.

-Here's the thing: Lepaterique has traditionally been known for growing cold-weather vegetables, not coffee.
-La Alondra was something of a pioneer in the area, with the first neighbouring coffee farms only appearing around 2000.
-That relative isolation has made the partnership with San Vincente all the more valuable in connecting the family to specialty markets.
+Here's the thing: Lepaterique has traditionally been known for cold-weather vegetables, not coffee.
+La Alondra was something of a pioneer in the region, with the first neighbouring coffee farms only appearing around 2000.
+That relative isolation made the partnership with San Vicente all the more important – connecting the family to specialty markets that would otherwise have been out of reach.

-Around half the plants are about 30 years old, with the rest planted over the intervening years as part of a gradual renovation programme.
-The main varietals are Villa Sarchi (originally from Costa Rica) and Caturra (from Guatemala), with smaller plantings of Bourbon, Catuai and Maracaturra.
-Miguel has also planted fruit trees throughout the property – mango, guava, limes and plantains – and the farm remains one of the most important sources of employment for the surrounding village.
+Around half the plants are about 30 years old, with the rest added gradually as part of an ongoing renovation.
+The main varietals are Villa Sarchi (originally from Costa Rica) and Caturra, with smaller plantings of Bourbon, Catuai, and Maracaturra.
+Miguel has also planted fruit trees across the property – mango, guava, limes, and plantains – and the farm remains one of the most important sources of employment in the surrounding village.

-Coffee is processed at a small wet mill above the house before being dried and sent to San Vincente for dry milling and export.
+Coffee is processed at a small wet mill above the house, then dried and sent to San Vicente for dry milling and export.
+It's a process that now has years of trust and friendship behind it – and the coffees show it.

 - Country: Honduras